My Main Page with Links to My Other

 minimize parental misuse.
 The advantages of cash are portability and lower

 administrative costs.
-When expenditures vary because of health, location, childcare,
+When expenditures vary because of health, location, childcare, and

-number of children, they favor in-kind transfers.
+number of children, the authors favor in-kind transfers.

-When people see family statistics,
+When some individuals see family statistics,

+social and economic trends for families with minor children and those without differ.
 Ted Turner and Jane Fonda are or were a family.
 In 1998 fifty-five percent of

-higher.
+married couples had no minor children, a record high and likely to rise.
 Only 34.6 percent of households had children under 18 in 1990.
-The

 Fifty years ago, most working families